If you are starting college or university in the coming year, you may well be thinking about buying a Mac to help with your studies.

 Apple’s iMac: be careful of the new low-cost iMac

 The slightly more expensive iMac (£1,049) is a much different proposition.
-It has a 2.7GHz quad-core Intel CPU, 8GB ram and a 1TB hard drive (we'd still recommend a Fusion Drive update if you can afford the extra £200).
-It’s a great Mac for graphic designers and artists as it combines a lot of storage (handy for large files) with a good processor and the screen is excellent.
+It has a 2.7GHz quad-core Intel CPU, 8GB RAM and a 1TB hard drive (we'd still recommend a Fusion Drive update if you can afford the extra £200).
+It’s a great Mac for graphic designers and video editors alike, as it combines a lot of storage (handy for large files) with a good processor and the screen is excellent.

-At the top of the tree is the beautiful new iMac with 5K Retina display, which is hugely powerful, elegant, and sadly costs £1,999.
-The The trade-off is portability.
-While the iMac isn’t heavy it is still a desktop computer, so it’ll stay in the house while you go to lectures.
+At the top of the tree is the beautiful new iMac with 5K Retina display, which is hugely powerful, elegant, and costs £1,599, which isn’t bad when you consider it cost £1,999 when it was first released.
+It offers the highest spec too, with a 3.3GHz processor, 1TB storage, 8GB of RAM and an AMD Radeon R9 M290 with 2GB memory.
+The trade-off is, or course, portability.
+While the iMac isn’t heavy, it is still a desktop computer, so it’ll stay in the house while you go to lectures.
 If you are on a design course this may not matter so much, but it does tie you to one location, whereas the MacBooks can go pretty much anywhere.

 There is a build to order option in the low-cost iMac that might get you a better deal.
 As we explain in our review of the budget iMac with a Fusion Drive, by adding a combined SSD (flash) set up with a hard drive things speed up and that might actually make that model a better deal than the one above it, which would lack the Fusion Drive, which is a £200 upgrade when you buy it.